 There is something odd about these words.
 The Behistun inscription is a very stereotypical text.
 All wars are described in the same words.
 This war, however, is an exception; where we usually read 'by the grace of Ahuramazda did my army utterly overthrow that rebel host', we now read 'by the grace of Ahuramazda did Intaphrenes overthrow the Babylonians'.
 It is not clear what this means, if it is significant at all.
 (It may be a scribal error.)
 But it is also possible that Darius does not say 'my army' because the army under command of Intaphrenes was not the king's army.
 It may have been recruited by Intaphrenes himself.
 This may explain why Darius wanted to get rid of him (above).

 Every resistance against Darius was now suppressed.
 Dâdarši of Bactria put an end to the last revolt, that of Frâda, a rebel leader in Margiana, on 28 December 521, after a march of three hundred kilometers through the Karakum desert.
 According to the Persian lunar calendar, which contained a leap month in Darius' first regnal year, the nineteen battles -from the Tigris to Margiana- had been fought in one single year.
 Admittedly, there were still centers of resistance on the brink of the empire, but Darius' men made quick work of them.
 There was an Elamite insurrection in 521/520, but Gobryas, Darius' father-in-law, restored order.
 At the same time, Oroetus, the satrap of Lydia who was becoming dangerously independent, was punished, and Otanes (one of the seven conspirators) succeeded him.
-He added Samos to the Persian empire, where Syloson was made tyrant.
-Finally, the Scythians received a new king in 520/519.
+He added Samos to the Persian empire, where Syloson was made tyrant (more) Finally, a group of Scythians received a new king in 520/519.